DistrictOfJoban/JCM-Docs/docs/players/blocks/light_source_block.md

 You may right click the block while holding the block item to cycle the light level from 0 - 15

 ## Crafting Recipe
+!!! info
-This is a creative-only block, and are otherwise unobtainable in survival mode.
+    This block is a creative-only block and does not have a crafting recipe.

 ## Block states
 | level |